elastic/connectors/docs/DEVELOPING.md

 ##### `secured_connection`

-Whether the connector established secured connection or not.
+Whether the connector should establish a secured connection.
 Default value is `False`.

-ℹ️ For secured connection Microsoft SQL Driver uses the OpenSSL library, which gets a certificate from Default Certificate Trust Store of OpenSSL.
+ℹ️ For secured connection Microsoft SQL Driver uses the OpenSSL library, which gets a certificate from the Default Certificate Trust Store of OpenSSL.

 ### Connector Limitations

-- If connector does not get last updated time for table then data will index in every sync.
+- If the last updated time for a table is not available then all data in that table will be synced.
-- Permission are not synced. **All documents** indexed to an Elastic deployment will be visible to all the users having access to that Elastic Deployment.
+- Permissions are not synced. **All documents** indexed to an Elastic deployment will be visible to **all users with access** to that Elastic Deployment.
 - Filtering rules are not available in the present version.
 Currently, the filtering is controlled via ingest pipelines.

 ### E2E Tests